gboeing/ppde642/syllabus/readme.md

 ## Module 1

-**Introduction**
+**Jan 20 - Introduction**

 We introduce the course, the syllabus, the semester's expectations and schedule, and set up the computing environment for coursework.
 Then we introduce the foundational tools underlying much of the modern data science world: package management, version control, and computational notebooks.

 Readings to be completed prior to class:

   - Boeing and Arribas-Bel.
 2020.
 GIS and Computational Notebooks.
 In: The Geographic Information Science & Technology Body of Knowledge, edited by J.P.
 Wilson.
+[Direct link](https://doi.org/10.22224/gistbok/2021.1.2).
   - If you're on Windows, read [this guide](http://dosprompt.info/)'s "basics" and "folders" sections.
 If you're on Mac, read [this guide](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855).
   - Conda [user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html)